Momentum-Team-19/course/goals_reflection.md

 2. What have been your biggest technical challenges or obstacles?
 What has been the hardest thing for you to learn so far?
 3. What are your top 3 technical goals for yourself at this point?
 What do you want to accomplish in the second half of the program?

+### Free Write: Behavioral Goals

+The so-called "soft-skills" can be hard to put into practice.
+How are you doing with things like:

+- Asking technical questions?
+- Admitting when you don't understand something and seeking out help?
+- Explaining what your code is doing?
+- Working with other folks on the team?
+- Volunteering to show your code during team meetings?
+- Getting work completed and submitted on time?
+- Managing your time so that lab time, evenings, and weekends are productive?

+Identify at least one area that is _not_ technical where you would like to improve over the next 8 weeks, and list 3 tactics you will try to make it happen.
+If you want ideas for effective tactics, just ask in Slack!

 ### Free Write: Start/Stop/Continue

 Reflect on things that you have been doing so far in your work at Momentum.
 Have your choices and actions been serving your goals?